ethanbabel/cubist-hackathon-2025/README.md

 Where:
 - base is the max congestion if tolls are free.
-- θ is the inflection point (typical sensitivity threshold).
+- θ is the inflection point.
 - k controls steepness.

 This produces the characteristic S-curve shown below:

 ![alt text](congestion_vs_toll.png)

 This functional form is backed by empirical elasticity studies (e.g., Small & Verhoef, The Economics of Urban Transportation, 2007, etc).

 **Training Setup**